 UB faculty and staff

 Free.
-Sessions will be recorded and made available after each event.
+Sessions will be recorded and made available on the program archive page after each event.

 In this workshop you will learn what bias is, recognize where it comes from and gain insight on how to recognize the impact of bias on yourself and others.
 This workshop will help prepare you to push bias attitudes aside on a personal level and improve your capacity for engaging in and promoting diversity and inclusion in the workplace.

 Empathy is an important element of Emotional Intelligence (EI).
 It can be described simply as “to put yourself in another person’s shoes”.
 By doing so, you become more aware of the feelings and emotions of other people.
 We know emotional intelligence is a critical skill in the workplace.
 Empathy is a key factor in demonstrating high levels of emotional intelligence when interacting with colleagues and customers.
 Increasing your ability to be empathetic is shown to build effective leadership skills, drive performance and improve the customer experience.
 In this session we will define empathy, assess your ability to display empathy and examine some of the actions you can take to sharpen your empathy skills and become more emotionally intelligent.

 Join us for an interactive introduction to the idea of servant leadership – the stories behind it, the research supporting it, and most importantly, how to do it.
 This presentation will explain what servant leadership is, address some of the myths around it, and provide some tactical tools to try putting it into practice immediately.